 La Crosse (pop.
-51,320) was named by fur traders who witnessed local Winnebago Indians playing the game.
+51,567) was named by fur traders who witnessed local Winnebago people playing the game.
 It’s an attractive place, but you wouldn’t know that coming into town from the north; thanks to the town’s location astride the I-90 freeway, miles of food-gas-lodging establishments compete for attention.
 Successfully run the gauntlet and your reward will be finding the century-old downtown, the tidy residential neighborhoods, and the leafy University of Wisconsin-La Crosse campus.
 Slap Spartacus on the theater marquee and the whole place could easily be mistaken for a giant Eisenhower-era time capsule.

 The biggest sight to see in La Crosse is the World’s Largest Six-Pack (1111 S. 3rd St.), right on the GRR on the south side of downtown.
 La Crosse-based Heileman was widely recognized around the upper Midwest for its Old Style brand beer, and its brewery was famous for its giant fermentation tanks painted to look like the world’s largest six-pack.
 Alas, about 10 years ago Heileman’s brewery was bought out by a multinational company, which immediately whitewashed over what had long been a cherished local landmark.
-Then a local company, City Brewing, took over operations and brought back the big Six-Pack, which when full holds enough beer to fill more than seven million real-life cans.
+Then a local company, City Brewing, took over operations and brought back the big Six-Pack, which, when full, holds enough beer to fill more than seven million real-life cans.

 The best overview of La Crosse is 2 mi (3.2 km) east of downtown at the end of Main Street: Grandad Bluff, a lofty 600 ft (182 m) over the city, gives a grand view of the Mississippi and the two states along its opposite shore.
 In leafy Riverside Park, a 20-ton, 25-ft-tall (7.6-m) statue of Hiawatha greets river traffic with his arms crossed.